Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 - Chase Freedom earns 5% on up to $1,500 in combined purchases in bonus categories each quarter.
 The bonus categories during the second quarter of 2020 include grocery stores.
 Don’t forget to activate your quarterly bonus or you will only earn 1X on grocery spend

-- American Express Gold Card earns 4X at supermarkets
+- American Express Gold Card earns 4X at U.S. supermarkets, then 1X

-- American Express EveryDay Preferred Credit Card earns 3X at supermarkets on up to $6,000 per year in purchases
+- American Express EveryDay Preferred Credit Card earns 3X at U.S. supermarkets on up to $6,000 per year in purchases, then 1X

-- American Express EveryDay earns 2X at supermarkets on up to $6,000 per year in purchases
+- American Express EveryDay earns 2X at U.S. supermarkets on up to $6,000 per year in purchases, then 1X

-- American Express Blue Business Plus earns 2X on all purchases up to $50,000/year
+- American Express Blue Business Plus earns 2X on all purchases up to $50,000/year, then 1X

-- Citi Double Cash earns 2% cashback (2x ThankYou Points if you also have the Citi Premier or Citi Prestige)
+- Citi Double Cash Card earns 1% when at purchase plus 1% at payment (2x ThankYou Points if you also have the Citi Premier or Citi Prestige)

 - Chase Freedom Unlimited earns 1.5% cash back on all purchases